You are here

 • Phone: 01 4756989

-Colm Nagle, Treasurer
+Colm Nagle, Chair

 Colm is non-executive Chairman of a number of owner-managed businesses and also provides strategic advice and guidance to growth-oriented SMEs.
 He is a Fellow of the Institute of Chartered Accountants in Ireland.

 From 2010 until late 2016, Colm was Chief Financial Officer of Heatons which has 60 department stores across the island of Ireland and employs more than 2,000 people.
-Prior to that, he had been a Partner in BDO where he advised a diverse portfolio of indigenous Irish businesses and led the firm’s Family Business Advisory team
+Prior to that, he had been a Partner in BDO where he advised a diverse portfolio of indigenous Irish businesses and led the firm’s Family Business Advisory team.

 Ciara O’Donoghue